cake-tech/cakewallet-guides/docs/cryptos/litecoin.md

 In order to get your Litecoins in and out of the MWEB network, you can use the `Peg In` and `Peg Out` buttons.
 These buttons will respectively open a send screen to your MWEB address or Litecoin Segwit address, allowing you to send your MWEB coins or transparent coins into the opposite side.

 {: .note}
-This is not required to do before sending to an MWEB wallet, but can be done to improve privacy by pre-emptively sending these funds into the MWEB network, as well as making MWEB transactions quicker.
+This is not required to do before sending to an MWEB wallet, but can be done to improve privacy by pre-emptively sending these funds into the MWEB network, as well as making MWEB transactions quicker

 [![MWEB Balance](./mweb.png){:width="32%"}](./mweb.png)
 [![MWEB Peg In](./pegin.png){:width="32%"}](./pegin.png)

 ### Enable or Disable

-If you would like to enable or disable MWEB synchronization, switch the "Set MWEB always scanning" toggle under Menu -> MWEB settings.
+If you would like to enable or disable MWEB synchronization, switch the `Set MWEB always scanning` toggle under Menu -> MWEB settings.

 {: .note}
-Even when MWEB is disabled, your MWEB address will continue to work. <br> However, you will need to re-enable MWEB to scan the needed blocks to receive your funds.
+Even when MWEB is disabled, your MWEB address will continue to work. <br> However, you will need to re-enable MWEB to scan the needed blocks to receive your MWEB funds

 [![App menu](./menu.png){:width="32%"}](./menu.png)
 [![Toggle always scanning](./alwaysscan.png){:width="32%"}](./alwaysscan.png)